MileHacker Logo

 Phrases That Impress Locals

-• No specific phrases beyond genuine friendliness and appreciation for the area.
+• No specific phrases beyond genuine friendliness and an understanding of the area.

 • Expressing enjoyment of the local food, beaches, or historical sites always sees a good reception.